Involutive bordered Floer homology

-\end{enumerate} The fact that Diagram~\eqref{eq:easy-com} commutes is straightforward from either proof of the pairing theorem.
+The fact that Diagram~\eqref{eq:easy-com} commutes is straightforward from either proof of the pairing theorem.
 For example, the time-dilation proof~\cite[Chapter 9]{LOT1} has two steps.
 In the first, one chooses complex structures $j_n$ on $\HD_0\cup\HD_1$ with increasingly long necks around $\bdy\HD_0=\bdy\HD_1$.
 For $n$ sufficiently large, the differential on $\CFa(\HD_0\cup\HD_1)$ agrees with a count of pairs of holomorphic curves in $\HD_0$ and $\HD_1$, subject to a matching condition.
 We may as well assume that $\CFa(\HD_0\cup\HD_1)$ is computed with respect to one of these sufficiently large $j_n$.
 One then deforms the matching condition and observes that after a sufficiently large deformation the resulting differential agrees with $\CFAa(\HD_0)\DT\CFDa(\HD_1)$.
 Complexes with different deformation parameters are chain homotopy equivalent.
 Now, if one chooses the conjugate complex structure to $j_n$ on $\conj{\HD_0}\cup\conj{\HD_1}$ and then performs exactly the same deformation, at every stage the moduli spaces of holomorphic curves for $(\HD_0,\HD_1)$ and $(\conj{\HD_0},\conj{\HD_1})$ are identified.
 Thus, Diagram~\eqref{eq:easy-com} can be chosen to commute on the nose.
 (The argument via the nice diagrams proof~\cite[Chapter 8]{LOT1} is even simpler, and is left as an exercise.)

 Consider next Diagram~\eqref{eq:com-Psi}.
 By a similar argument to the one just given, it suffices to show that the corresponding diagram